HeiseMo/bug-report/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is a Bug Tracker that helps you create, assign and follow bugs you encounter as you work.

 ## Technologies
 Project is created with: